 "That's the goal, so (we will) just keep our fingers crossed and take it day-to-day," Sanchez said Monday.
 "That's in all of our plans.
 I'm trying to get back as soon as possible and be able to practice as soon as possible."

 ---Jeff Tuel went undrafted in April.
-Four months later, the former Washington State quarterback is in line to start the Buffalo Bills
+Four months later, the former Washington State quarterback is in line to start the Buffalo Bills' regular-season opener against the New England Patriots.

 While saying that he hopes rookie EJ Manuel will return in time from knee surgery to face the Patriots, Bills head coach Doug Marrone said the team is preparing for Tuel to be under center Sept.
 8.